elmtree-askmo/cloudcannon-app/content/learn/nursing/what-are-the-types-of-stroke-and-how-can-they-be-prevented-and-managed.md

 url: /learn/nursing/questions/what-are-the-types-of-stroke-and-how-can-they-be-prevented-and-managed
 score: -1.0
 related_article1:
+    id: 170442
+    title: >-
+        What are the primary causes and consequences of a stroke?
+    subject: Nursing
+    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+related_article2:
     id: 170441
+    title: >-
-    title: How are genetic factors associated with psychiatric conditions like schizophrenia?
+        How are genetic factors associated with psychiatric conditions like schizophrenia?
     subject: Nursing
     url: /learn/nursing/questions/how-are-genetic-factors-associated-with-psychiatric-conditions-like-schizophrenia
-related_article2:
-    id: 170458
-    title: How does neuroplasticity contribute to learning and memory?
-    subject: Nursing
-    url: /learn/nursing/questions/how-does-neuroplasticity-contribute-to-learning-and-memory
 related_article3:
-    id: 170450
+    id: 170459
-    title: What is the role of dendrites and axons in signal transmission within a neuron?
+    title: >-
+        What mechanisms underlie synaptic plasticity in the brain?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-dendrites-and-axons-in-signal-transmission-within-a-neuron
+    url: /learn/nursing/questions/what-mechanisms-underlie-synaptic-plasticity-in-the-brain
 related_article4:
-    id: 170442
+    id: 170449
-    title: What are the primary causes and consequences of a stroke?
+    title: >-
+        How does epidural anesthesia differ from a spinal block in terms of procedure and effects?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+    url: /learn/nursing/questions/how-does-epidural-anesthesia-differ-from-a-spinal-block-in-terms-of-procedure-and-effects
 related_article5:
-    id: 170442
+    id: 170444
+    title: >-
-    title: What are the primary causes and consequences of a stroke?
+        What are the potential genetic and viral components associated with schizophrenia?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-primary-causes-and-consequences-of-a-stroke
+    url: /learn/nursing/questions/what-are-the-potential-genetic-and-viral-components-associated-with-schizophrenia
 ---

 &nbsp;